Phased array: History

 Phased array transmission was originally shown in 1905 by Nobel laureate Karl Ferdinand Braun who demonstrated enhanced transmission of radio waves in one direction.
 During World War II, Nobel laureate Luis Alvarez used phased array transmission in a rapidly steerable radar system for "ground-controlled approach", a system to aid in the landing of aircraft.
 At the same time, the German GEMA company (German for Gesellschaft für elektroakustische und mechanische Apparate) built the Mammut 1.
 It was later adapted for radio astronomy leading to Nobel Prizes for Physics for Antony Hewish and Martin Ryle after several large phased arrays were developed at the University of Cambridge Interplanetary Scintillation Array.
 This design is also used for radar, and is generalized in interferometric radio antennas.

 In 1966, most phased-array radars use ferrite phase shifters or traveling-wave tubes to dynamically adjust the phase.

 The AN/SPS-33 -- installed on the nuclear-powered ships Long Beach and Enterprise around 1961 -- was claimed to be the only operational 3-D phased array in the world in 1966.

 The AN/SPG-59 was designed to generate multiple tracking beams from the transmitting array and simultaneously program independent receiving arrays.

 The first civilian 3D phased array was built in 1960 at the National Aviation Facilities Experimental Center; but was abandoned in 1961.

 In 2004, Caltech researchers demonstrated the first integrated silicon-based phased array receiver at 24 GHz with 8 elements.
 This was followed by their demonstration of a CMOS 24 GHz phased array transmitter in 2005 and a fully integrated 77 GHz phased array transceiver with integrated antennas in 2006 by the Caltech team.
 In 2007, DARPA researchers announced a 16-element phased-array radar antenna which was also integrated with all the necessary circuits on a single silicon chip and operated at 30–50 GHz.

 The relative amplitudes of—and constructive and destructive interference effects among—the signals radiated by the individual antennas determine the effective radiation pattern of the array.
 A phased array may be used to point a fixed radiation pattern, or to scan rapidly in azimuth or elevation.
 Simultaneous electrical scanning in both azimuth and elevation was first demonstrated in a phased array antenna at Hughes Aircraft Company, California in 1957.

 Formulation

 Coordinate frame of phased array used in calculation of array factor, directivity, and gain.

 Array factor

 The total directivity of a phased array will be a result of the gain of the individual array elements, and the directivity due their positioning in an array.
-This latter component is closely tied (but not equal to) to the array factor.
+This latter component is closely tied to, but not equal to, the array factor.
 In a (rectangular) planar phased array, of dimensions $M\times N$, with inter-element spacing $d_{x}$ and $d_{y}$, respectively, the array factor can be calculated accordingly: